-- Provide fuel, power, and other essential resources - Locality will contact utility providers;
+Provide fuel, power, and other essential resources Locality will contact utility providers;

-- Work with utility providers to set priorities for allocating commodities; - Personnel will stay up to date with procedures through education and training; - Restoration of normal operations at critical facilities will be a priority; - Maintain a list of critical facilities and continuously monitor those to identify vulnerabilities See Tab 1 ESF-12 - Make decisions concerning closures; and - Locality will manage independently, until it needs additional resources.

-The supply of electric power to customers may be cut off due to either generation capacity shortages and/or transmission/distribution limitations.

-Generation capacity shortfalls are a result of:

-• Extreme weather conditions; disruptions to generation facilities.

-Other energy shortages (such as petroleum products) may result from:

-- Extreme weather

-- Strikes

-- International embargoes

-- Disruption of pipeline system

-- Terrorism

-And can impact transportation and industrial uses

-Other Impacts:

-- Sever key energy lifelines; - Constrain supply in impacted areas, or in areas with supply links to impacted areas; and - Affect transportation, communications, and other lifelines needed for public health and safety.

-There may be widespread and prolonged electric power failures that extend beyond the locality.
-Without electric power, communications could become interrupted.

-Amherst County may activate its EOC in order to:

-- Provide for the health and safety of individuals affected by the event; - Comply with local and state actions to conserve fuel, if needed; - Coordinate with local governments and utility providers to provide emergency information, education, and conservation guidance to the citizens ESF 15; - Coordinate information with local, state, and federal officials and energy; - Coordinate with suppliers about available energy supply recovery assistance; and - Submit requests to the Virginia Emergency Operations Center (VEOC) for fuel and power assistance, based on current policy.
+Work with utility providers to set priorities for allocating commodities; Personnel will stay up to date with procedures through education and training; Restoration of normal operations at critical facilities will be a priority; Maintain a list of critical facilities and continuously monitor those to identify vulnerabilities - See Tab 1 ESF-12 Make decisions concerning closures; and Cond Locality will manage independently, until it needs additional resources.
+Conc cept of Operations Gener al: upply of electric power to customers may be cut off due to either generation capacity ges and/or transmission/distribution limitations.
+Gener ation capacity shortfalls are a result of: Extreme weather conditions; disruptions to generation facilities. energy shortages (such as petroleum products) may result from: Extreme weather Strikes International embargoes Disruption of pipeline system Terrorism And ca an impact transportation and industrial uses Impacts: Sever key energy lifelines; Constrain supply in impacted areas, or in areas with supply links to impacted areas; and Affect transportation, communications, and other lifelines needed for public health and safety. may be widespread and prolonged electric power failures that extend beyond the locality.
+It electric power, communications could become interrupted.
+Organ ization: Amhei Provide for the health and safety of individuals affected by the event; Comply with local and state actions to conserve fuel, if needed; Coordinate with local governments and utility providers to provide emergency information, education, and conservation guidance to the citizens - ESF 15; Coordinate information with local, state, and federal officials and energy; Coordinate with suppliers about available energy supply recovery assistance; and Submit requests to the Virginia Emergency Operations Center (VEOC) for fuel and power assistance, based on current policy.